Tips for braving cold temperatures

 “If you start seeing the signs of frostbite, you definitely want to seek medical attention.
 You don’t want to rub it or try to re-warm it,” said Hellard.

 In case you have to drive around while snow and ice are on the road, pack up an emergency kit.
-Some of the things you can pack in that bag are warm blankets, a sleeping back and a phone charger.
+Some of the things you can pack in that bag are warm blankets, a sleeping bag, and phone charger.

 “Also, some extra food and water, maybe a shovel, some sand to get yourself out if you slip on the ice, and a good flashlight,” said Hellard.